 Founded in 1785, UNB is one of the oldest public universities in North America which stands on the unsurrendered and unceded traditional Wolastoqey land.
-The Faculty of Nursing has a satellite campus in Moncton, a remote program delivered to the Miramichi, a living laboratory at the Fredericton Downtown Community Health Centre in Fredericton and a collaborative partnership for delivery of the BN Program with Humber College in Toronto.
+The Faculty of Nursing has a satellite campus in Moncton, a remote program delivery in the Miramichi, a living laboratory at the Fredericton Downtown Community Health Centre and a collaborative partnership for delivering the BN Program with Humber College in Toronto.

-This position will begin July 1, 2023, dependent on the availability of a successful applicant and subject to final budgetary approval.
-Electronic application packages should include a cover letter outlining the reasons for seeking the position, a description of attributes you bring to the position, a teaching philosophy along with an up-to-date CV.
-The names and addresses (postal and email) of three referees one of whom should be a direct supervisor are to be included.
+The position will commence July 1, 2023, dependent on the availability of a successful applicant and subject to final budgetary approval.
+Electronic application packages should include a cover letter outlining the reasons for seeking the position, attributes you bring to the position, a teaching philosophy, and an up-to-date Curriculum Vitae.
+The names and addresses (postal and email) of three referees of whom one should be a direct supervisor are to be included.
 Application packages may be submitted to:

 Dr. Lorna Butler, Dean

 PO Box 4400 Fredericton, NB E3B 5A3

 Email: [email protected]

 Only short-listed candidates will be contacted.
 The review of applications will begin upon receipt until the position is filled.

 Short-listed candidates will be required to provide satisfactory proof of credentials including appropriately certified translations of credentials into English, as applicable.